arc-eng/cli-demo/error-analysis/README.md

 # 🐛 Error Analysis with Sentry
 Sentry is a popular error tracking tool that helps developers monitor and fix crashes in real-time.
-By integrating PR Pilot with Sentry, error analysis becomes a breeze.
+By integrating Arcane Engine with Sentry, error analysis becomes a breeze.

 ## Prerequisites
 - A [Sentry](https://sentry.io) account
 - A project set up on Sentry
-- Sentry integration enabled in PR Pilot
+- Sentry integration enabled in Arcane Engine

 ## 🛠️ How it works
-A convenient way to do this is to **start a chat** with PR Pilot:
+A convenient way to do this is to **start a chat** with Arcane Engine:

 ```shell
 ➜  error-analysis git:(main) ✗ ./run.sh